chef/chef-web-docs/chef_master/source/chef_shell.rst

 -----------------------------------------------------
 .. tag chef_shell_config_rb

 The chef-shell.rb file can be used to configure chef-shell in the same way as the client.rb file is used to configure the chef-client.
-For example, to configure chef-shell to authenticate to the Chef server, copy the ``node_name``, ``client_key``, and ``chef_server_url`` settings from the knife.rb file:
+For example, to configure chef-shell to authenticate to the Chef server, copy the ``node_name``, ``client_key``, and ``chef_server_url`` settings from the config.rb file:

 .. code-block:: ruby